-Explain away.
-Yes, articulate and teach.
-His words still remain in the air.
+His words hang in the air.

 Perhaps we could approach this from another angle.
 Allow me to address a Christian audience for a moment.
-Do you know the difference between the Sunni and the Shia Muslims?
-Are you aware that there are different types of Buddhism?
+Do we know the difference between the Sunni and the Shia Muslims?
+Are we aware that there are different types of Buddhism?
 We could go on and on but from an outsider perspective, they all come out of the same barrel, right?
 With some intentionality we discern the subtleties.

 Within the last two weeks I’ve visited two churches across the street from us.
 One is named Our Lady of the Cedars.
 It is a Maronite Catholic Church.
 Yeah, I didn’t know what Maronite meant either.
 If you know, good for you.
 The other church is named Saint Thomas Eastern Orthodox Church.
 I’ve met Father Bill and Father Vlado.
 I smiled when I met them as they introduced themselves as “Father”.
 I’m not used to that title.